Advisers: Sonya Joyce, Myra Deister

 The team held tryouts for Valorant competitors on Friday-Saturday, Sept.
 22-23, streaming the match through the SH eSports Twitch account, which it will do for future games and playoffs.

-At the same time, Super Smash Bros.
-Ultimate, which has been competing in CIF for the past two years, will have a five-player competitive team with newcomer sophomore Julian Machado, who was recruited for his consistent, positive performance in unofficial matches last year, two-year player senior Robert Rouse Jr. said.
+At the same time, the Super Smash Bros.
+Ultimate team, which has been competing in CIF for the past two years, will have a five-player competitive line-up with newcomer sophomore Julian Machado, who was recruited for his consistent, positive performance in unofficial matches last year, two-year player senior Robert Rouse Jr. said.

 “We’ve been wanting him on the team for a very long time, and we finally managed to convince him,” Rouse said.